Cottaging and cruising in the UK (2026): the law, penalties and your rights

 Getting caught engaging in cottaging or cruising can lead to a range of legal repercussions, varying in severity based on the specific circumstances and location:

-• Arrests and charges: Individuals may face arrest under the Sexual Offences Act or Public Order Act.
+• Arrests and charges: Individuals may face arrest under the Sexual Offences Act 2003 (s71, s66) or the Public Order Act 1986.

 Did you know?